Canon M6 vs Olympus E-M10

 - More modern: Reflects 3 years of technical progress since the E-M10 launch.

-Arguments in favor of the Olympus OM-D E-M10:
+Reasons to prefer the Olympus OM-D E-M10:

 - Maximized detail: Lacks an anti-alias filter to exploit the sensor's full resolution potential.

-- Easier framing: Has an electronic viewfinder for image framing and settings control.
+- Easier framing: Has an electronic viewfinder for image composition and settings control.

-- Sharper images: Has stabilization technology build-in to reduce the impact of hand-shake.
+- Sharper images: Has stabilization technology built-in to reduce the impact of hand-shake.

 - More heavily discounted: Has been around for much longer (launched in January 2014).

 If the count of individual advantages (bullet points above) is taken as a guide, the M6 is the clear winner of the match-up (15 : 4 points).
 However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points when reflecting and deciding on a new camera.
 A professional wildlife photographer will view the differences between cameras in a way that diverges from the perspective of a family photog, and a person interested in architecture has distinct needs from a sports shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.